MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_sesconfig_files.md

 ```

- To create a session configuration for sessions in which user can run commands, but not use other elements of the [!INCLUDE[wps_2](../Token/wps_2_md.md)] language, type:
+ To create a session configuration for sessions in which user can run commands, but not use other elements of the Windows PowerShell language, type:

 ```
 PS C:\> New-PSSessionConfigurationFile -LanguageMode NoLanguage -Path .\NoLanguage.pssc